DevExpress/testcafe/README.md

 ### Your First Test

+TestCafe tests are standalone JavaScript and TypeScript files. **Create a file** with either extension and open it in a text editor.

 Let’s write a simple test that provides user input and checks how our [sample page](https://devexpress.github.io/testcafe/example) responds.

-TestCafe tests are standalone JavaScript and TypeScript files. **Create a file** with either extension and open it in a text editor.

-Import the Selector module in the beginning of the test file:
+Import the Selector module:
 ```js
 import { Selector } from 'testcafe';
 ```